 The events led to WCW closing its doors in 2001 and subsequently being purchased by former WWE Chairman Vince McMahon.
 Moreover, the conversation around WCW’s closure was resurrected in recent memory with the new documentary, “Who Killed WCW?” and individuals like Vince Russo and Ric Flair giving their take on people who were the reason for WCW’s demise.

-Former WCW legend Konnan, in recent interview on Busted Open Radio, named individuals who, according to him, were responsible for WCW’s downfall.
+Former WCW legend Konnan, in a recent interview on Busted Open Radio, named individuals who, according to him, were responsible for WCW’s downfall.
 He named popular members of the nWo faction, Scott Hall and Kevin Nash, but never felt Hulk Hogan was responsible as he only managed to take WCW to the top with his villainous persona, Hollywood Hulk Hogan, after former WCW President Eric Bischoff and Kevin Sullivan, convinced him for the heel turn.

 Advertising